Getting a Mortgage in Scotland

 FAQs

-Home reports are required by sellers – to be made available to any prospective buyers – and must be no more than twelve (12) weeks old at the point the property is put on the market.
-Once the ‘For Sale’ sign is up there is no official expiry date.
+Sellers require home reports, which must be made available to prospective buyers.
+The reports must be no more than twelve (12) weeks old when the property is put on the market.
+Once the ‘For Sale’ sign is up, there is no official expiry date.

-Yes, there are no restrictions on foreigners buying properties or getting mortgages in Scotland as long as you meet eligibility criteria.
-If you want to live in the property then there may be separate residency requirements to consider.
+Yes, there are no restrictions on foreigners buying properties or getting mortgages in Scotland as long as they meet eligibility criteria.
+However, if they want to live in the property, there may be separate residency requirements to consider.

 Yes, it’s possible, although normally through more specialist lenders and often with restrictions and higher interest rates.